Fallen Angels (1995 film): Critical reception

-The above summaries paraphrase dialogue from Fallen Angels (1995).

 Box office

 The film made HK$7,476,025 during its Hong Kong run.

 On 21 January 1998, the film began a limited North American theatrical run through Kino International.
 Playing solely at Film Forum in New York City, the film grossed US$13,804 in its opening weekend.
 The final North American theatrical gross was US$163,145.

 In 2004, Australian distribution company Accent Film Entertainment released a remastered widescreen version of the film enhanced for 16x9 screens.

 Home media and streaming

 Kino International, who initially distributed the film on DVD, prepared a re-release of the film from a new high-definition transfer on 11 November 2008.
-Kino released the film on Blu-ray in America in 26 March 2010.
+Kino released the film on Blu-ray in America on 26 March 2010.
 It has since gone out of print.

 The film was picked up by the Criterion Collection and given a new Blu-ray release on 23 March 2021 in a collection of 7 Wong Kar-wai films.

 Also, Fallen Angels could previously be streamed on FilmStruck (shut down in 2018) and is currently available on The Criterion Collection subscription service channel.
 In May 2019, Wong Kar Wai announced that all of his films would be remastered by his production studio, Jet Tone Productions, and be distributed in the United States through Janus Films and the Criterion Collection.
 It was released in the UK on DVD and Blu-ray by Artificial Eye.